← Back to Stories

 Details reported by only one source:

-- AFL boss Andrew Dillon mentioned that the Indigenous All-Stars team will feature on the representative calendar in the future after a successful return in 2025.
+• The Indigenous All-Stars team will feature on the representative calendar in future after a successful return in 2025.

-- Brad Hill referenced a recent incident involving St Kilda coach Ross Lyon, where Hill and others took issue with a comment described as 'casual racism,' though he declined to elaborate further.
+• Brad Hill referenced a 'casual racism' incident involving St Kilda coach Ross Lyon but declined to elaborate further.

 Source Articles